Whole-System First-Swing Stability of Inverter-Based Inertia-Free Power Systems: Conclusions

 \section{Conclusions}

 An inertia-free power system driven by inverter-based resources is both feasible and beneficial.
-Replacing inertia by fast primary control as the major mechanism of frequency regulation extends the first-swing stability region and decentralises the stability criterion.
-This may potentially lay the basis for a new paradigm of system operation and a new business model of stability services from distributed resources.
+Replacing inertia by fast primary control as the major mechanism of frequency regulation extends the first-swing stability region beyond $90^\circ$ for all inverters and decentralises the stability criterion, i.e., the so-called whole-system first-swing stability.
+As verified by simulations of IEEE 68-bus power system, a inertia-free system is more robust than a high-inertia system under both symmetric and asymmetric short-circuit faults.

 \ifCLASSOPTIONcaptionsoff

 \fi